gellmr/RwASP/README.md

 Completed orders appear within the user's My Orders page.

 There is also an Admin login, where you can view customer orders, customer accounts, and the product catalogue.

+To generate the orders backlog, I used a [stored procedure](https://github.com/gellmr/RwASP/blob/bec2014eccb80ac90f6b25a4145a8dbf960adaee/ReactWithASP.Server/Migrations/20250724052400_CreateSPGetAdminOrders.cs) to join several tables and aggregate data.